cantsaydorifto/fifa23-save-stats/Readme.md

 ## these stats are from before the ucl final against ac milan, but doesnt matter much because you dont get many stats in a 5-1 ucl final loss

 > ⚠️ **Note**: A lot of these players are from the youth setup in the CM
-> I cleared out the entire original squad because they were crap.
+> I cleared out the entire original squad because they were shit.
 > kept some, but mostly rebuilt

 ### 📊 Squad Stats 2024/25 (Before UCL Final)